 Older women (60-70 years old) may experience cramping and stinging.

-It is symptomatic and includes physical therapies, rehabilitation therapies, medication to treat cramps and horror, hormone therapy and surgical restoration of gynecomastia, feeding tube fitting, respiratory support, use of supportive means of movement (eg walking stick, wheelchair).
+It is symptomatic and includes physical therapies, rehabilitation therapies, medication to treat cramps and trembling, hormone therapy and surgical restoration of gynecomastia, feeding tube fitting, respiratory support, use of supportive means of movement (eg walking stick, wheelchair).

-For follow-up clinical trials on the disease visit: https://clinicaltrials.gov/ct2/home
+To follow-up clinical trials on the disease visit: https://clinicaltrials.gov/ct2/home